 Is limescale dangerous?

 No. Limescale doesn’t compromise your health.
-Limescale is in essence a buildup of the essential minerals calcium and magnesium, which are contained in mineral water.
+Limescale is in essence a build-up of the essential minerals calcium and magnesium, which are contained in mineral water.
 Calcium carbonate is also the main component of eggshells.
-The worst limescale can do is that it can potentially dry out your skin if you live in a hard water area, but it’s not harmful.
+The worst limescale can do is potentially dry out your skin if you live in a hard water area, but it’s not harmful.

 Is limescale costly?

 Unfortunately, yes.
 Limescale build-up is detrimental to your water flow, appliances, pipework, taps and showers.
 And that means it can cost each household tens or even hundreds of pounds a year in higher heating bills, appliance maintenance and replacement costs.
 Here are a couple of independently run studies to back that up: